 - Pan Needed

-Mix melted butter with Oreo crumbs and press in an 8 inch spring pan cover the bottom and 1 1/2" up the sides with crumbs, set aside.
+Mix melted butter with Oreo crumbs and press in a 9-inch spring pan cover the bottom and 1 1/2" up the sides with crumbs, set aside.
 Note, you do not remove the filling of the cookies, when you make crumbs out of them.
 Leave the filling in the cookies when you crush them.

 Pour cream cheese into the spring form pan and place the 8 coarsely chopped Oreo Cookies on top of the cream mixture.
 Place pan on the top rack and in the middle of a preheated oven at 325 degrees and bake for one hour.
-The cheesecake will be done when it jiggles slightly in the middle when the pan is gently shaken.
-If the cheesecake is very jiggily, then cook for an additional 15 minutes.
-When time is up prop the oven door open and let the cheese cake stay in the oven for one hour.
+The Cheesecake will be done when it jiggles slightly in the middle when the pan is gently shaken.
+If the cheesecake is very jiggly, then cook for an additional 15 minutes.
+When time is up prop the oven door open and let the cheesecake stay in the oven for one hour.
 Remove from oven and let cool enough to place in the refrigerator for 24 hours.
 It is worth the anticipation.
-A cheese cake should season.
+A cheesecake should season.
 The flavor ripens and becomes enriched.

 Yield: 16 servingsPrint Recipe